-- Commitment-makers are investing in-kind resources, mobilizing new funding and scaling up existing financial resources on a massive scale.
-Based on current survey responses, Action Coalition commitments sum to a dollar-equivalent investment in gender equality of at least \$24 billion. \$16.7 billion is new or scaled-up funding.
-Of the \$24 billion, 17 billion or 71 per cent has been confirmed secured to date.
-With more reporting, including from large commitment-makers, this amount is expected to rise significantly, potentially above the \$40 billion reported in Paris. - Based on survey responses, the vast majority of funds are earmarked for financial commitments (\$12 billon, or 50 per cent) and commitments taking a multi-pronged approach to advancing gender equality, combining financial, policy, programme and/or advocacy activities (\$11 billion, or 46 per cent).
-The remaining 4 per cent involves policy commitments (\$523 million), programme commitments (\$316 million) and advocacy commitments (\$123 million). - Commitments or pledges have been affirmed through this reporting process, but it does not mean all the resources needed to fully implement the commitments have been secured.
-According to the self-reported assessments by reporting commitment-makers, at least \$5 billion (of the \$24 billion in needed resources) remains unsecured and the status of at least \$2 billion remains unknown as information on secured funds was not provided in reporting on commitments. - Generation Equality has a global reach but key regional gaps must be addressed.
+Commitment-makers are investing in-kind resources, mobilizing new funding and scaling up existing financial resources on a massive scale.
+Based on current survey responses, Action Coalition commitments sum to a dollar-equivalent investment in gender equality of at least \$24 billion.3 \$16.7 billion4 is new or scaled-up funding.
+Of the \$24 billion, 17 billion or 71 per cent has been confirmed secured to date.5 With more reporting, including from large commitment-makers, this amount is expected to rise significantly, potentially above the \$40 billion reported in Paris.

+and advocacy commitments (\$123 million).

+Commitments or pledges have been affirmed through this reporting process, but it does not mean all the resources needed to fully implement the commitments have been secured.
+According to the self-reported assessments by reporting commitmentmakers, at least \$5 billion (of the \$24 billion in needed resources) remains unsecured and the status of at least \$2 billion remains unknown as information on secured funds was not provided in reporting on commitments.

+Generation Equality has a global reach but key regional gaps must be addressed.
 Over two in three reported commitments come from commitment-makers in Organisation for Economic Co-operation and Development countries.
-A relatively low number of reported commitments (5 per cent) focus on women and girls in Eastern and South-Eastern Asia and Central and Southern Asia (6 per cent), where 29 and 26 per cent of the world's women and girls live respectively. - The Generation Equality Forum principles of feminist leadership, transformational change and intersectionality consistently show up across the Action Coalitions, with a rich catalogue of learning emerging from the diverse ways that commitment-makers are turning these principles into action.
-Across reported commitments, almost half say they will support or involve working directly with women's rights, feminist and/or grass-roots organizations (48 per cent).
-A little over half (52 per cent) intend to take an intersectional approach to implementation. - Accountability is key to the success of the Generation Equality Forum.
+A relatively low number of reported commitments (5 per cent) focus on women and girls in Eastern and South-Eastern Asia and Central and Southern Asia (6 per cent), where 29 and 26 per cent of the world's women and girls live respectively.

+The Generation Equality Forum principles of feminist leadership, transformational change and intersectionality consistently show up across the Action Coalitions, with a rich catalogue of learning emerging from the diverse ways that commitment-makers are turning these principles into action.
+Across reported commitments, almost half say they will support or involve working directly with women's rights, feminist and/ or grass-roots organizations (48 per cent).
+A little over half (52 per cent) intend to take an intersectional approach to implementation.

+Accountability is key to the success of the Generation Equality Forum.
 At the time of writing, just over a quarter (26 per cent) of commitment-makers have completed the first round of the annual Commitments Reporting Survey, covering some 31 per cent of total commitments.
 The preliminary findings are encouraging but the full scope of progress will not be known until all commitment-makers complete the survey.

+Based on survey responses, the vast majority of funds are earmarked for financial commitments (\$12 billon, or 50 per cent) and commitments taking a multi-pronged approach to advancing gender equality, combining financial, policy, programme and/or advocacy activities (\$11 billion, or 46 per cent).
+The remaining 4 per cent involves policy commitments (\$523 million), programme commitments (\$316 million)